nrfconnect/sdk-nrf/doc/nrf/working_with_nrf/nrf53/thingy53_gs.rst

    When the update is complete, a **Completed successfully** message appears.

-You can now disconnect the Nordic Thingy:53 from the computer.
+You can now disconnect the Nordic Thingy:53 from the computer and put the top cover back on.

 .. _thingy53_gs_updating_external_probe: